Mike-AX/Xss/README.md

 ✅ Not reflected.
 Notes
-This script is for educational purposes only.
-It should only be used on websites you own or have permission to test.
+Educational Use Only: This script should only be used on websites you own or have permission to test.
 Unauthorized testing of websites can lead to legal consequences.

-The script does not test for stored XSS vulnerabilities (e.g., those that are stored in databases) but only for reflected XSS.
+Reflective XSS Testing: The script does not test for stored XSS vulnerabilities (e.g., those that are stored in databases) but only for reflected XSS.

-Payloads are designed to test the basic reflected XSS, and additional payloads may be added to improve coverage.
+Payloads: The payloads are designed to test basic reflected XSS vulnerabilities.
+Additional payloads may be added in the future to improve coverage.